Choose your platform.

 Those static lines can then be used as ongoing reference points for potential support/resistance when price trades back up/down to those identified levels.
 Here's a short summary from ADF himself.

-So if there's no need for a script, why did we create one?
+So if there's no need for a script, why create one?

 First and foremost — we're obsessed with VWAP.
 Our founder, Zach Hurwitz, has been coding and creating advanced applications of VWAP for over a decade now, so when he heard of Boulevard he was instantly intrigued.

-In addition to the use of standard deviation bands on an intraday VWAP, we're big fans of anchoring VWAPs to significant events in a chart's history.
-Earnings reports, technical gaps, IPOs, and high-volume days are only a few examples.
-However, since we've always been partial to the use of continuous VWAPs — rather than static plots of past intraday VWAPs — naturally, our curiosity was piqued.
+In addition to the use of standard deviation bands on an intraday VWAP, we're big fans of anchoring VWAPs to significant events in a chart's history and have been doing so for years.
+Earnings reports, technical gaps, and high-volume days are only a few examples.
+However, since we've always been partial to the use of continuous VWAPs — rather than static plots from past days — naturally, our curiosity was piqued.

 Additionally, just because you don't NEED an indicator to accomplish something doesn't mean it's not nice to have.
 Time is precious in trading, and having a tool that prevents you from having to manually identify the levels you're seeking on every new chart is immensely helpful.